BlakeCLewis/MyPiLN/README.md

 - Kiln Sitter(KS) as a sensor, use an Orton KS bar in KS and wire KS to GPIO;
 - performance watchdog, shutdown when a minimum rate cannot be maintained;
 - abstract thermocouple code to ease changing thermocouple chip
-	+ MAX31856 has 50/60hz filter and a correction table
+	+ MAX31856 has 50/60hz filter and a correction table and can do multiple types including S
 	+ MAX31850 w/onewire interface, enables multiple thermocouples on one GPIO (zone control);
-	+ S-type
-- abstract display code to ease changing display (LCD, pioled);
 - zone control, thermocouple/section, conrol sections independently);
 - inductive current sensors: monitor electric usage to calculate cost of firing, also as an element fault indicator;
 - record ambient temp in the with the firing profile: